radius-project/docs/docs/content/reference/api/resource-policies/_index.md

 Each resource type controller decides whether it will retry to process the operation when it fails, but the current async operation controller immediately marks any errors as a `Failed` operation except for the following scenario:

 - Panic happens while processing the async operation by code defect (retry once, then mark the operation Failed)
-- RP process exits by unexpected process crashes (such as node failure, memory leak) and redeploying Radius. (retry once , then mark the operation Failed)
+- Resource provider process exits by unexpected process crashes (such as node failure, memory leak) and redeploying Radius. (retry once , then mark the operation Failed)

 #### Applications.Core resource provider